How to come across as your authentic, true self during an interview.

 Expect the unexpected [interview question]

-Some employers, like Warby Parker's CEOs, ask oddball interview questions to throw candidates “off-script” in order to get a real sense of their personality.
+Some employers, like Warby Parker's CEOs, ask oddball interview questions during the hiring process to throw candidates “off-script” in order to get a real sense of their personality.
 You could be the perfect candidate for a job on paper, but if your personality isn't a good fit for the team, you will not be successful at the company in the long run.

 While you can't truly prepare a response for these interview situations, there are some things you can do to feel more comfortable and ensure you come across as authentic.
 Do a little digging online to learn about the company culture and its core values, as this will help you gauge whether or not you'll be asked any oddball questions during the interview process.
 Don't attempt to rehearse a response to these types of quirky interview questions, even if you have an inkling of what they might ask.
 Remember, employers ask these questions because they want to see how you'll react.